Genesis 27:24

 and saith, 'Thou art he -- my son Esau?' and he saith, 'I am.'

-Genesis 27:23 He did not recognize him, for his hands were hairy like those of his brother Esau; so he blessed him.
+Isaac did not recognize him, because his hands were hairy like those of his brother Esau; so he blessed him.

-Genesis 27:25 Then he said, "My son, bring me some of your game to eat, so that I may give you my blessing."
-Jacob brought it to him and he ate; and he brought some wine and he drank.
+"Serve me," said Isaac, "and let me eat some of my son's game, so that I may bless you."
+Jacob brought it to him, and he ate; then he brought him wine, and he drank.

 Am' Esau Really